osefatul/angular/README.md

     }
 }
 ```
-- Add directive where it will iterate `images.length` times, and for each iteration, it should create a new template context with the index `i`.
+- Add `structural directive which starts with *` where it will iterate `images.length` times, and for each iteration, it should create a new template context with the index `i`.

 ```javascript
 import { Directive, TemplateRef, ViewContainerRef, Input } from '@angular/core';